Bearxcave/Bearxcave.github.io/_posts/2023-09-17-Deutsch-learnen.md

 ### Verb

-* Untrennbares Präfix: be-, ent- (often translated as un-, de-, dis-), emp-
+* Untrennbares Präfix: be-, ent- (often translated as un-, de-, dis-), emp-, er- (starts the action of the verb, creat verb from adj.)

 | be- |  |  |  |
 | ---- | ---- | ---- | ---- |